This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Debate

-This is a general debate.
+This was a general debate.
 During debates, members put their experience to good use to discuss current issues and draw the government's attention to concerns.

 Members speaking